alankrantas/just-another-ai-assistant-huggingface-transformers-js/README.md

 I add options to apply different roles and tasks as part of the prompts, although it doesn't seem to have significant effects on these smaller models.

+### Choose Model and Modify Prompt

 You can define the model and additional prompts in `src/llm/LLMConfig.json`.

+The role prompt will be used as the system role (third person), and the task prompt will be added before your prompt (first person).

 ## Development